Rallo00/Hackintosh-MatebookD14-2020-Ventura/README.md

 ## What doesn't work
-* AirDrop functionality (not supported on Intel WiFi) _It is possible to swap the provided Intel Card with a macOS compatible Broadcom card like BCM94360NG which is native with Ventura and does not require any kext for compatibility_
+* AirDrop functionality (not supported on Intel WiFi) _It is possible to swap the provided Intel Card with a macOS compatible Broadcom card like BCM94360NG which is native with Ventura and does not require any kext for compatibility (be aware this has not been tested with this laptop yet)_
 * Touchscreen (it breaks while using, no further problems are generated)
 * Dedicated video card nVidia (not supported on macOS)
 * Integrated WebCam (not supported on macOS)